microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/bundler-configuration.md

 The configuration in the config object overrides the default shared configuration for the respective fields.
 The working of nested configurations is explained in further sections.

+Note: To find the default configuration for your account, go to the home tab and click the hamburger menu on the right.
+Then scroll down and select exit to console:
+{% include image.html url="/assets/img/bundlerConf/image2.png" description="thumbnail-2" %}

+Next, go to the views section and search for "Bundler Shared Config" view.
+Open that view and go to the static json tab in that view.
+There you should find the default configuration for your account.
+{% include image.html url="/assets/img/bundlerConf/image3.png" description="thumbnail-3" %}

 ## 4. Nested Configurations
 ---------------------------------------
 In nested configurations, we have nested json objects which include configurations for different types of alerts in a nested manner.